 It continues to struggle with an estimated $22 million in damage from Superstorm Sandy.

-The Museum of the City of New York said last month it could no longer operate the waterfront museum.
+The Museum of the City of New York said last month it could no longer operate the waterfront museum in lower Manhattan.

 The Wall Street Journal (http://on.wsj.com/1aROPjV ) says three Bloomberg administration officials now make up a skeleton board of trustees.
 Meanwhile, the city is scrambling to find a new institutional partner.